aaronmatson1/node-api-challenge/README.md

 - [ ] Describe a Resource?

+    A Resource are the things that our application cares about. (ex.
+Users, Products, Orders, Clients, Returns, etc.)

 - [ ] What can the API return to help clients know if a request was successful?

     It can return a Status Code in the 200's.
 This idicates that the client’s request was accepted successfully.